Table of Contents:

 The main idea: fewer objects → less GC → higher stability and performance.

 ⚡ 1.
-Simple Explanation
+Simple explanation

 Every time an object is created in Java:

-- memory is allocated in heap
+- memory is allocated in the heap

-- GC must clean this up later
+- GC must then clean it up

 - pressure arises on memory and CPU